michael-franke/K2/text/paper/reviews_2/response_letter.md

 >(1) have a good think about the balanced conclusion you draw (the data are hard for both sides of the theoretical divide --- reviewer 2: the data clearly favours grammaticalism) and address the reviewer's worry as good as you can (s/he can't be the only one interpreting your paper like that);

 We agree that our previous version has not been ideally clear on this.
 It is not our intention to polarize by misleading rhetorics.
-We have tried to make very clear in the current version that our main conclusions from our data are (as already stated above):
+We have tried to clarify in the current version what our main conclusions from our data are, namely:

 a. we stress (even more than before) that grammaticalism qua "core theory" is compatible with our data, while traditionalism is not;

-b. still, we maintain that grammaticalism qua "core theory" is *trivially* compatible with our data, because it would not be inconsistent with any possible outcome of our experiment;
+b. we further specify why we believe that grammaticalism qua "core theory" is *trivially* compatible with our data, because it would not be inconsistent with any possible outcome of our experiment;

 c. the only auxiliary assumption for grammaticalism that is directly applicable to our experiment (selecting reading preferences in terms of logical strength alone) is not compatible with our data.